r-lib/pak/man/chunks/sysreqs.md

 </div>

-You can also use it to query system requirements for other platfosm:
+You can also use it to query system requirements for other platforms:

 ``` r
 sqrhel9 <- pak::sysreqs_db_match("Needs libcurl and also Java.", "redhat-9")